 There are a couple of alternative options that you may want to consider, instead of finding a pet-friendly rental car.

 For starters, check whether GoGet or another car sharing scheme is in operation in the area you will be visiting.
-With GoGet, pets in a carrier are allowed inside all vehicles, or there are some vehicles that have been designated pet-friendly (usually vans) that allow pets not in a carrier.
-Read more about GoGet’s great pet policy.
+With GoGet, pets are allowed in selected vehicles that have been designated as pet-friendly, usually vans.
+Previously, pets were also permitted in any vehicles in a carrier, but I can’t see this exception any longer.
+Read more about GoGet’s pet policy.

 Secondly, you might be able to get by using an Uber or three.
 On Uber, select to book an Uber Pet ride.
 This option is available in most Australian cities for about $6-7 more than a standard UberX trip.
 Up to one pet is allowed (at the discretion of the driver), with no size or breed restrictions.